markamarzan/responsive-club-site/README.md

 This is Codecademy's Challenge CSS Project: Responsive Club Website.
-In this project I use more CSS layout tools such as CSS Flexbox and CSS Grid to create a more responsive and mobile-friendly UI for a mock club website.
+In this project I use more CSS layout tools such as CSS Flexbox and CSS Grid to create a more responsive UI for a mock club website.